-Metallic AMG Green Hell Magno paint is a £7,500 option on the Mercedes-AMG GT R. That takes it up to more than £150,000 worth of “racing car for the road”.
-And it looks it, too, with its huge rear wing and enormous bonnet, covering a 4.0-litre twin-turbocharged V8 engine producing 585hp.
+Metallic AMG Green Hell Magno paint is a £7,500 option on the Mercedes-AMG GT R. That takes it up to more than £150,000-worth of ‘racing car for the road’.
+And it looks the part, with a huge rear wing and enormous bonnet – the latter covering a 585hp 4.0-litre twin-turbocharged V8.

-If you’re someone who doesn’t like to stand out, it’s probably not the car for you.
+If you’re someone who doesn’t like to stand out, this probably isn’t the car for you.
 I’m not the sort of person who likes to stand out.
 I get a quiet thrill out of reviewing a Nissan Qashqai.

 He protests.
 He tells me taking the GT R into London will make people happy.
 It’s the sort of car that people love to see, he says.
-I think people look at it and think ‘tosser’, or other less polite words, but that’s the difference between an 18-year-old’s mind and a 25-going-on-50-year-old.
+I think people look at it and think impolite words, but maybe that’s just me?

-If you’re not familiar with supercar spotting, it’s pretty much as it says on the tin.
-In my day (what was I saying about going on 50?), youths would be happy spotting trains or Eddie Stobart lorries.
+If you’re not familiar with supercar spotting, it’s pretty much what you’d expect.
+In my day, youths would be happy spotting trains or Eddie Stobart lorries.
 Now it’s supercars.

 There are hotspots in London where spotters will gather and wealthy (or, like me, faux-wealthy) supercar drivers show off their cars.
-It’s actually turned into quite an irritant for residents of Kensington and Chelsea, especially over summer when rich Saudis, Emiratis and Kuwaitis ship their motors across just to be seen in London.
+It’s actually become a real issue for the residents of Kensington and Chelsea, especially over summer when rich Saudis, Emiratis and Kuwaitis ship their motors across just to be seen in London.

-I’m reluctant – there are signs warning that anti-social driving will not be tolerated – but I give the GT R’s throttle a mild prod and watch as supercar spotters start to notice us.
-A guy in a Ferrari California T drives alongside us, giving us a cool raised eyebrow acknowledgement.
+I’m reluctant – there are signs warning that anti-social driving will not be tolerated – but I give the AMG’s throttle a mild prod and watch as supercar spotters start to notice us.
+A guy in a Ferrari California T drives alongside, giving us a cool raised eyebrow acknowledgement.

-In truth, we were hoping we’d become a social media sensation.
+In truth, we were hoping to be a social media sensation.
 I wanted to embed pictures and videos of our GT R, driven by a reluctant red-faced driver, in this feature.
 While lots of people took our photo, we’ve since failed to find the pictures anywhere online.

-Despite being a damp, autumnal evening, there are still plenty of supercars about.
-I’m amazed – and slightly disappointed – at how many owners would rather spend an evening loitering around the back of Harrods.
-I wonder how often they get to use anywhere close to the car’s full potential.
+Despite being a damp evening, there are still plenty of supercars about.
+I’m amazed – and slightly disappointed – at how many owners are happy to spend an evening loitering around the back of Harrods.
+I wonder how often they use anything close to the car’s full potential.

 So, while we failed at being spotted ourselves, we did spot lots of supercars.
-Watch our video below to get a taster of a Saturday night in Kensington.
+Watch our video to get a taster of a Saturday night in Chelsea.
 And if you’re a resident, I’m sorry if we disturbed your evening.